Best for readers building a once-in-a-tournament trip around the opening match, the first night in Mexico City, and the stadium route.

 The opening match is one of the highest-intent World Cup searches.
 Start with FIFA's official ticketing ecosystem, then compare travel only after ticket route, category, transfer rule, and refund exposure are clear.

 Roma-Condesa and Polanco can be strong visitor bases, while Coyoacan, Tlalpan, and southern areas may reduce some stadium friction.
 Centro Historico can work for culture and value.
-The best area depends on route, safety, traffic, and refund rules.
+For the opening match, prioritize cancellation terms, first-night logistics, airport arrival, traffic, and stadium access before choosing a nonrefundable stay.

 Mexico City is large and traffic-sensitive.
-Build buffers for airport arrival, hotel check-in, altitude, security, and the stadium route.
+Build buffers for airport arrival, hotel check-in, altitude, security, stadium access, and the post-match return route.
 Recheck official transport before relying on any route suggestion.

 Common mistakes and safer recommendations